The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Class 2 and Class 4 national insurance contributions (NICs) are paid by self-employed individuals on their profits arising within the UK.
+Class 2 and Class 4 national insurance contributions (NIC) are paid by self-employed individuals and partners in a partnership on their profits arising within the UK.
 This guidance note considers Class 4 contributions.
 For Class 2 contributions, see the Class 2 national insurance contributions guidance note.

 Class 4 contributions are essentially a profit-based tax; there is no attached benefit entitlement.
 The contributions are calculated according to the level of profits in a tax year.
 ‘Profits’ for Class 4 purposes includes all profits from a trade, profession or vocation conducted in the UK and are chargeable under ITTOIA 2005, ss 5–23.
 The calculation of profits for Class 4 purposes is made on the same basis as profits for income tax purposes.